-Just because your doctor is in the network doesn't mean that the labs or diagnostic testing and screening facilities they use are in-network as well.
-The unexpected cost of an out-of-network lab, X-ray, or test can be an unpleasant health care "gotcha," so know before you go to make sure the service is covered at an innetwork rate.
+Just because your doctor is in-network doesn't mean the labs or diagnostic testing and screening facilities they use are in-network.
+The unexpected cost of an out-of-network lab, X-ray, or test can be unpleasant, so know before you go to make sure your services are covered at an in-network rate.